habi/acinar-analysis-manuscript/manuscript.md

 Developmentally, the BADJ is of particular interest.
 The junction is formed during the canalicular stage when the epithelia are differentiating.
 Ciliated epithelia containing goblet or club cells form proximal and type I and II alveolar epithelia form distal of the BADJ.
 The BADJ is home to various stem cells (7).
-The generation of the airway in which an individual murine acinus starts is deﬁned during the canalicular stage and remains constant once it is formed.
+The generation of the airway in which an individual murine acinus starts is defined during the canalicular stage and remains constant once it is formed.
 As a consequence, the number of formed acini also remains constant during the phase of alveolarization and thereafter (8; 9).
 The latter was somehow surprising because the total lung volume increases by roughly a factor of 10 during alveolarization (10).
 Therefore,